 Why?
 Well, on the 1st of November, 2017, six months after listing The Shed at Dulwich online:

 A restaurant that doesn't exist is currently the highest ranked in one of the world’s biggest cities, on perhaps the internet's most trusted reviews site.

-On TripAdvisor's website, the company says it dedicates "significant time and resources [to] ensuring that the content on TripAdvisor reflects the real experiences of real travelers."
-So I get in touch when the whole process is finished to ask how it is that I've managed to sidestep the rigorous checks.
+On TripAdvisor's website, the company says it dedicates "significant time and resources [to] ensuring that the content on TripAdvisor reflects the real experiences of real travellers".
+So I get in touch when the whole process is finished to ask how it is that I've managed to sidestep their rigorous checks.

-The representative adds that "most fraudsters are only interested in trying to manipulate the rankings of real businesses," so the "distinction between attempted fraud by a real business, as opposed to attempted fraud for a non-existent business, is important."
-To catch these people, TripAdvisor uses "state-of-the-art technology to identify suspicious review patterns" and says, "Our community too can report suspicious activity to us."
-It then quotes a 2015 study that found "93 percent of TripAdvisor users said they find the reviews they read to be accurate of the actual experience."
+The representative adds that "most fraudsters are only interested in trying to manipulate the rankings of real businesses", so the "distinction between attempted fraud by a real business, as opposed to attempted fraud for a non-existent business, is important".
+To catch these people out, TripAdvisor uses "state-of-the-art technology to identify suspicious review patterns" and says, "Our community too can report suspicious activity to us."
+They then quote a 2015 study that found "93 percent of TripAdvisor users said they find the reviews they read to be accurate of the actual experience".

 Only, it doesn’t stop.